 NSAIDs: Do they increase my risk of heart attack and stroke?

-If you take aspirin to help prevent a heart attack, talk with your doctor before taking NSAIDs.
-Some NSAIDs may interact with aspirin and affect its ability to help prevent a heart attack.
+Aspirin doesn't appear to be associated with a higher risk of heart attack or stroke.
+If you take aspirin to help prevent a heart attack, talk with your health care provider before taking NSAIDs.
+Some NSAIDs interact with aspirin and affect its ability to prevent a heart attack.

 If you develop signs or symptoms of a heart attack or stroke — such as chest pain, shortness of breath, weakness in one part of the body or side of the body, or sudden slurred speech — get medical attention right away.